Sokolqe/git_education/hello_world.md

 ~~ to use crossed out type: ~~Crossed out~~

 ## Lists
-Use * at the start of the line to make unnumbered (bullet) list:
-* Element 1
-* Element 2
-* Element 3

-Use #.
-(1. for example) at the start of the line to make numbered list:
-1. Element 1
-2. Element 2
-3. Element 3

 Use tabulations (4 space) from previous line to make nested list:
 1. Element 1